Automation Playbooks

 - Rebuild and load:

-noetl run automation/setup/bootstrap.yaml build_docker_images - Check image exists:
+noetl run automation/setup/bootstrap.yaml --set target=build - Check image exists:

 docker images | grep noetl - Manually load: